IntelPython/dpctl/CONTRIBUTING.md

     `setup.py`.

-    The coverage results for the C and Python* sources are printed to the terminal during the build (C API) and pytest execution (Python*).
+    The coverage results for the C and Python* sources are printed to the terminal during the build (`libsyclinterface`) and pytest execution (Python*).
-    The detailed coverage reports for the C API are saved to the `dpctl-c-api-coverage` directory.
+    The detailed coverage reports for the `libsyclinterface` library are saved to the `dpctl-c-api-coverage` directory.
 The Python* coverage reports are saved to the `htmlcov` directory.